 Medicare and Medicare Advantage

 The charts showing the cost the the number of enrollees includes people covered by all types of Medicare and Medicare Advantage.
 The cost of this type of health coverage includes participation from employers, individuals, federal, state and local government.
 Excluded from the costs are any form of co-pay or a deductible the individual must pay to receive care.

 How enrollees use their health care services is based on enrollees in Medicare Advantage plans only.
 Medicare Advantage plans are Medicare health plans offered by private companies that contract with Medicare.
 Medicare Advantage plans include Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Private Fee for Service Plans, Special Needs Plans and Medicare Medical Savings Account Plans (MMSAPs).

-Auto and Homeowners Insurance in California
+Find the Best Car Insurance and Homeowners Insurance in California

 Find Out How Your Colorado Car Insurance and Home Insurance Companies Rate